langflow-ai/wavy/README.md

 <div align="left">
-`wavy` is a time series package designed to simplify the pre-processing steps and reliably avoid the problem of data leakage on time-series data.
-Its main structure is built on top of Pandas DataFrames. <a href="https://logspace-ai.github.io/wavy/"><strong>Explore the docs 📖</strong></a>
+Wavy is a time series package designed to simplify the pre-processing steps and reliably avoid the problem of data leakage on time-series data.
+Its main structure is built on top of Pandas DataFrames. <a href="https://logspace-ai.github.io/wavy/"><strong>Explore the docs 📖</strong></a><p></p>

 <!-- Description -->